vtex/shoreline/.github/DEVELOPMENT_GUIDE.md

 2. Run storybook

 We use [Storybook](https://storybook.js.org/) as a playground to help in the development process of components in Shoreline.
+It's really helpful since you can see all changes applied in the story.
 To use it just run the following command.

 ```sh
 pnpm dev:storybook